ArkOkupski-WAT/Hypothesis-of-Spontaneous-Matter-Antimatter-Conversion/README.md

 - **Resulting antimatter core** generates effective antigravity (G″ < G)
 - **Naturally prevents singularities** while preserving global CPT symmetry

+## 🔄 Spontaneous Matter-to-Antimatter Conversion: The Universe's Final Act

+**Core Speculation:**
+When all matter, dark energy, and spacetime collapse into the **last black hole**, reaching critical density, nature might enforce a "rebellious transformation":
+- **Matter (M) → Antimatter (A)** – without annihilation, without paradoxes.
+- **Antigravity (G'' < G)** – as a stabilizing mechanism to prevent singularities.

+**Why Isn’t This Magic?**
+- At Planck scales, **known physics may be just an approximation**.
+- The "principle of cosmic defiance" suggests that extreme density **forges new states of matter**, just as graphite transforms under pressure into a beautiful diamond.

+**Is This Testable?**
+Even if direct observation is impossible, the model’s mathematical consistency could:
+- Revise **grand unification theories**.
+- Provide new tools for **quantum gravity**.

+*"The last black hole isn’t an end—it’s a new physics genesis."*

 ## 🔭 Core Mechanism
 ```math
 \rho_{crit} = \frac{3c^5}{4π\hbar G^2} \quad \text{(Critical density threshold)}